MirielCH/Navi/README.md

 ## Commands

 Navi uses slash and mention commands.
-Use `/help` or '@Navi help` for an overview.
+Use `/help` for an overview.

 ## Dev commands